 The church is not in regular use and is cared for by the Churches Conservation Trust.
 It is normally open daily to visitors.

 Some satnavs may have trouble finding the correct location for the church (ours certainly did!).
-St Peter's is located by the old rectory just beyond the western edge of Everleigh vllage, on the south side of the A342.
+St Peter's is located near the old rectory just beyond the western edge of Everleigh village, on the south side of the A342.

 About Everleigh, St Peter's Church

 Location: 5 miles east of Upavon on the A342

 Photo Credit: Kevin Farmer, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 NEARBY HISTORIC ATTRACTIONS